garden-io/garden/docs/guides/running-service-in-local-mode.md

     ports:
       - local: 8090 # The port of the local app, will be used for port-forward setup.
         remote: 8080 # The port of the remote app, will be used for port-forward setup.
-    # Starts the local app which will replace the target one in the k8s cluster.
+    # Starts the local app which will replace the target one in the kubernetes cluster.
     # Optional.
 If not specified, then the local app should be started manually.
     command: [ npm, run, serve ]
     # Defines how to restart the local app on failure/exit.